 Also, at an altitude of more than 2700 m, it may get cold at night.

-When I spotted the literary corner, I was even more excited.
+But when I spotted the literary corner, I was excited.

 And what an impressive selection awaits me in this remote cabin: Immanuel Kant, Sigmund Freud, Hermann Hesse, William Shakespeare, Jean-Paul Sartre, Robert Musil, Viktor Frankl, Mahatma Gandhi and of course the Colombian Gabriel Garcia Marquez.
 Most of the books are beautifully bound editions from the 1930s to the 1950s.
 There must have been an intellectual hiding in the mountains at that time.